 - Enterprise environmental factors

 If your organization has a Project Management Office (PMO), consult this group for standards and change control processes.
-If not, you basically have three options.
+If not, here are three options.

 Three Options for Approving Change Requests